FelixOnline/v2/content/articles/2016-1-29-the-top-three-oscar-snubs-not-involving-dicaprio.md

 imported: true
 ---

 Well it looks like the drought is finally over.
-After putting out several arguably ‘Oscar\-worthy’ performances Leonardo DiCaprio may finally be awarded his long awaited and joked\-about Oscar.
+After putting out several arguably ‘Oscar-worthy’ performances Leonardo DiCaprio may finally be awarded his long awaited and joked-about Oscar.
 We have Alejandro G. Iñárritu and _The Revenant_ to thank for this.
-However, whilst DiCaprio is the most famous repeat snubée the Academy has a history of some seriously massive blunders \(\*cough\* _Chicago_\).
+However, whilst DiCaprio is the most famous repeat snubée the Academy has a history of some seriously massive blunders (*cough* _Chicago_).
 Let’s look at some other examples:

 Andy Serkis

 It’s an interesting debate when you think about it.
-Can/should an actor portraying a 100% computer\-generated character be recognised by the Academy?
+Can/should an actor portraying a 100% computer-generated character be recognised by the Academy?
 It’s an interesting debate when you think about it.
 Should the Oscar not go to the animators?
-Ultimately, with the advancing precision of technology I think that acting as a CG character should be considered just as legitimate as ‘real\-life’ performances.
+Ultimately, with the advancing precision of technology I think that acting as a CG character should be considered just as legitimate as ‘real-life’ performances.
 Many people seemingly agree both with this since, in 2011, thousands petitioned a nomination for Serkis’ role in _Rise of the Planet of the Apes_.
 Keep up with the times guys.

 TildaSwinton

 OK, before you say it, yes we all know she already has an Oscar.
-The issue here is that in a world where Bradley Cooper has been nominated three times \(Holy sweet lord Jesus, how can anyone like _American Hustle_ or _American Sniper_?\) the fact that Tilda Swinton has only ever been nominated once is getting more and more ridiculous.
-In my opinion, the snub for her portrayal of Eva in _We Need to Talk About Kevin_ is the stand\-out example of pure injustice.
+The issue here is that in a world where Bradley Cooper has been nominated three times (Holy sweet lord Jesus, how can anyone like _American Hustle_ or _American Sniper_?) the fact that Tilda Swinton has only ever been nominated once is getting more and more ridiculous.
+In my opinion, the snub for her portrayal of Eva in _We Need to Talk About Kevin_ is the stand-out example of pure injustice.

 JamieFoxx

-I don’t normally do this but let’s keep this bullet point\-level simple: _Django Unchained_ is a phenomenal film; Jamie Foxx is perfect in it. _Les Misérables_ is a terrible film; Hugh Jackman’s performance in it was awful.
+I don’t normally do this but let’s keep this bullet point-level simple: _Django Unchained_ is a phenomenal film; Jamie Foxx is perfect in it. _Les Misérables_ is a terrible film; Hugh Jackman’s performance in it was awful.
 Somebody go back to 2013 and swap these nominations.
 Thank you.